- About Joy

 World events, such as the recent takeover of the government in Afghanistan, can deeply affect members of the SFU community.
 If you have ties to Afghanistan, I know this is a difficult time.
 Please take care of yourselves and your loved ones and reach out if you need support.

 There is work underway across SFU to support scholars in Afghanistan through our partnership with Scholars at Risk (SAR), an organization that protects scholars around the world suffering threats to their lives, liberty and well-being.
-SFU International is working closely with SAR to support scholars who are currently in Afghanistan and identify opportunities for these scholars to teach, research and study at SFU.
+SFU International is working closely with SAR to support Afghanistan scholars to identify opportunities for these scholars to teach, research and study at SFU.

 Our Advancement and Alumni Engagement team is raising funds to support these scholars and their families.
-Funds will be allocated to Scholars at Risk.
+Funds will be allocated to Threatened Students and Scholars.
 Learn how these funds can help Afghan scholars and consider donating if you are able.